cetteup/GameserverLister/README.md

-# gameserver-listers
+# gameserver-lister

-A set of Python 🐍 scripts to retrieve game server lists for various games.
+A Python 🐍 script to retrieve game server lists for various games.

 ## Features